 The findings I mentioned earlier are what led us to the critical next step of aligning full-stack observability with business performance.
 While the overwhelming majority of technologists agreed on the importance of visibility across the IT estate, 92% say the ability to link technology performance to business outcomes in order to show ROI will be what’s really important in delivering innovation over the next year.

 Adding a business lens is the logical next step technologists need to take to prioritize and accelerate their work, as the technology they use every day is directly linked to business outcomes such as customer experience, sales transactions, and revenue.
-In this digital age where customer-facing applications on desktops and mobile devices have essentially become the business for many organizations, delivering first-class digital experiences and accelerating digital transformation has a huge impact on a company’s performance.
+In this digital age where customer-facing applications on desktops and mobile devices have essentially become the business for many organizations, delivering first-class digital experiences and accelerating digital transformation have a huge impact on a company’s performance.

 The survey also revealed that many technologists do not possess the tools and strategy to effectively measure how technology can impact their business.
 What do you believe are some of the strategies that should be implemented to address this ongoing issue?

 A key strategy that technologists need to implement to properly measure their department’s impact on the overall business is to apply a business lens to full-stack observability.
-Rather than reviewing the vast amounts of telemetry data that comes with a standard full-stack observability approach, technologists need to observe what matters most in a business context.
+Rather than reviewing the vast amounts of telemetry data that come with a standard full-stack observability approach, technologists need to observe what matters most in a business context.
 This will allow them to surface the most impactful information quickly, which will allow them to make sense of what is relevant and take action on the most transformative opportunities for their organization.

 Almost all technologists have recognized the importance of having the ability to monitor all technical areas across their IT stack.
 Why is this a crucial aspect and how do you believe it can impact the success of a business?

 There’s a rise in IT complexity and that is echoed in our report because the amount of data created across the technology stack has significantly increased from the application, through the infrastructure, to the network and security.
 With this added complexity, 85% of technologists across the globe state that quickly cutting through noise caused by the ever-increasing volumes of data to identify root causes of performance issues will represent a significant challenge in the year ahead.
-Three quarters (75%) of those polled state they are already struggling to manage overwhelming ‘data noise,’ so it’s safe to say technologists are eager for a unified solution to enable real-time visibility across the entire IT estate.

 The stakes have never been higher for technologists and their organizations to get the necessary resources and support in place, with three-quarters (75%) of technologists saying their organization needs to connect full-stack observability to business outcomes within the next 12 months in order to remain competitive.